How to Overcome Mediocrity and Finally Stand Out in Life

 This post contains affiliate links, which means we may earn a commission if you purchase through our links—at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.
 We only recommend products we use or trust.
 Learn more about affiliate marketing or read our full disclosure.

-Most people don’t set out intending to become mediocre.
+Most people don’t set out to become mediocre.

 But somewhere along the way, life becomes repetitive.

-And eventually, many people begin asking themselves a difficult question:
+And before long, many people find themselves asking a difficult question:

 Am I settling for an average version of my life?

-That question is uncomfortable because deep down, most people sense they are capable of more.
+That question is uncomfortable because deep down, most people know they’re capable of more.
+The truth is, mediocrity rarely happens all at once.

 - Repeated comfort